What Is Soy?

 - Fill each bun with a tsp of sriracha mayonnaise and cauliflower.
 Top it with shredded carrot, spring onion, and ½ tsp sesame seeds.

 Soy sauce is definitely a vegan food because it is made from soybeans, which belong to the legume family.
 Therefore, if you are a vegan, you are free to use soy sauce as a condiment.
 However, you should beware of the certain side effects which are known to appear if one has too much of it.
-In general, soy sauce, as well as other soy foods, can benefit your body, preventing severe diseases and help you improve your wellbeing.
-Overall it is recommended to eat soy sauce in moderate amounts (unless you are allergic to it) in order to enjoy it’s benefits.
+In general, soy sauce, as well as other soy foods, can benefit your body, potentially preventing severe diseases and help you improve your wellbeing.
+Overall it is recommended to eat soy sauce in moderate amounts (unless you are allergic to it) in order to enjoy it’s benefits and not excessively increase your sodium intake.

 This article is intended for general informational purposes only and does not address individual circumstances.
 It is not a substitute for professional advice or help and should not be relied on to make decisions of any kind.
 A licensed physician should be consulted for diagnosis and treatment of any medical conditions.
 Any action you take upon the information presented in this article is strictly at your own risk and responsibility!